vue-youtube/docs/src/usage/composable.md

   [here](https://developers.google.com/youtube/player_parameters#Parameters) for reference.
 - **cookie:** When this option is `true` the host `https://www.youtube.com` is used, otherwise `https://www.youtube-nocookie.com`
+- **width:** Set the width of the YouTube player.
+Number and string supported.
+- **height:** Set the height of the YouTube player.
+Number and string supported.

 <details>
 <summary>Show Type Declarations</summary>